How much are property management fees?

 Even when you’ve added up all the different fees, property management costs can vary considerably.
 Monika warns against choosing the cheapest one out there.

 “You have to look at the company’s motivations,” she says.
 “A company charging a very low fee can’t break even.
 They’re likely either building their rent roll to on-sell it, or they’re inexperienced.
 Either way, you risk high property manager turnover and inconsistent service, plus the chance of being handed over to a different agency as part of a rent roll sale.”

 Can I manage my property myself?

 Of course, you can choose to save money by managing your property yourself.
 If you’re an experienced investor with a lot of free time, and you’re confident that you understand the legislation and you live nearby, it can be a great choice.

 Before you head down that path, make sure you know what’s involved.
 You’ll need to be able to advertise your property yourself, vet suitable tenants, handle the paperwork, collect the rent and make sure that everyone involved is living up to their obligations.
 For you, that includes undertaking repairs and honouring tenants’ rights according to your state legislation.
 Their responsibilities include taking good care of the property, paying their rent on time and communicating if anything changes.

-“People don’t always realise how hard it is to manage a property,” Hannah says.
+“People don’t always realise how hard it is to manage a property,” Monika says.
 “I get calls every week from private landlords who are looking for help.
 Their tenants are in arrears, or their property has been trashed.
 Sometimes there are different people living there than the person they leased to.
 There are all sorts of problems that can arise – and not to say the same can’t happen with a property manager in place, but a property manager has the time and resources to effectively mitigate and manage this sort of risk.”